aimms/how-to/HowToHandleTheDeprecationOfCompoundSets.rst

 Announcement
 ------------

-In the AIMMS Newsletter of May 2018, the deprecation of compound sets was announced by the AIMMS Product owner.
+In the AIMMS Newsletter of May 2018, the deprecation of compound sets was announced.
 This announcement raised several questions.
 For instance:

 * What?